 This was written a long time ago — a few years before I embarked on my lengthy career as a B2B marketer.
 I can attest that for most of that long career, I didn’t feel like the most important part of my company — and I know that’s the same for many of my compatriot marketers.
 Sales, engineering, or product was the corporate hero and power base; marketing was a support function, a cost center.
 It got so bad that David Packard once famously opined that “Marketing is too important to be left to the marketing department.”
 Well, I think Mr. Drucker was right about marketing’s potential, and Mr. Packard was right about marketing’s purpose, function, and role.
 For B2B marketers, it’s all about to change.

 During the first two decades of the 21st century, vanguard B2B marketers leveraged emerging technologies, built new organizational structures, and forged new processes to rediscover marketing’s seminal purpose: to win, serve, and retain customers.
-Yet, today, four forces — each at its own inflection point — are converging to drive B2B marketing to a higher purpose.
+Yet today, four forces — each at its own inflection point — are converging to drive B2B marketing to a higher purpose.

 Prepare For Disruption — It’s The Flip Side Of Transformation

 These dramatic changes in buyers’ behavior, disruptive business models, and fast-paced technology evolution have conspired to mandate an evolution for B2B marketing.
 B2B marketing leaders must transform from a legacy of brand stewards, lead generation machines, and sales supporters to fulfill a broader purpose.
+They must ultimately align leadership around customer value — and in the process, drive sustainable growth for the business.

 Stepping up to the destiny that will fulfill marketing’s new purpose is a strategic initiative that will first disrupt and then transform your marketing organization.
 When faced with a difficult transformational challenge, it’s useful to deconstruct that challenge into a number of smaller, more tractable changes.
 Making these changes requires mindset shifts and some philosophical from-to pivots: